-- (1) Except as otherwise provided in this rule, an eligible benefit recipient may enroll in school employees retirement system's health care coverage only at the time the benefit recipient applies for an age and service retirement, disability benefit, or benefits pursuant to section 3309.45 of the Revised Code. - (2) An eligible spouse of an age and service retirant or disability benefit recipient may only be enrolled in the system's health care coverage as follows: - (a) At the time the retirant or recipient applies for an age and service retirement or disability benefit; or, - (b) Within thirty-one days of the eligible spouse's: - (i) Marriage to the retirant or recipient; - (ii) Attaining age sixty-five; or - (iii) Involuntary termination of health care coverage under another group plan, medicare advantage plan, or medicare part D plan. - (3) An eligible dependent child of an age and service retirant, disability benefit recipient, or deceased member may be enrolled in the system's health care coverage as follows: - (a) At the time the retirant, disability benefit recipient, or surviving spouse applies for an age and service retirement, disability benefit, or benefit under section 3309.45 of the Revised Code; or, - (b) Within thirty-one days of the eligible dependent child's: - (i) Birth or adoption; or - (ii) Involuntary termination of health care coverage under another group plan, medicaid, medicare advantage plan, or medicare part D plan.

-(D) Cancellation of health care coverage
+- (1) Except as otherwise provided in this rule, an eligible benefit recipient may enroll in school employees retirement system's health care coverage only at the time the benefit recipient applies for an age and service retirement, disability benefit, or monthly benefits pursuant to section 3309.45 of the Revised Code. - (2) An eligible spouse of an age and service retirant or disability benefit recipient may only be enrolled in the system's health care coverage as follows: - (a) At the time the retirant or disability benefit recipient enrolls in school employees retirement system's health care coverage; or, - (b) Within thirty-one days of the eligible spouse's: - (i) Marriage to the retirant or disability benefit recipient; - (ii) Attaining age sixty-five; or - (iii) Involuntary termination of health care coverage under another group plan, medicare advantage plan, or medicare part D plan. - (3) An eligible dependent child of an age and service retirant, disability benefit recipient, or deceased member may be enrolled in the system's health care coverage as follows: - (a) At the time the retirant, disability benefit recipient, or surviving spouse enrolls in school employees retirement system's health care coverage; or, - (b) Within thirty-one days of the eligible dependent child's: - (i) Birth, adoption, or custody order; or - (ii) Involuntary termination of health care coverage under another group plan, medicaid, medicare advantage plan, or medicare part D plan. - (D) Cancellation of health care coverage

-- (1) Health care coverage of a person shall be cancelled when: - (a) The person's eligibility terminates as provided in paragraph (B)(2) of this rule;

-- (b) The person's health care coverage is cancelled for default as provided in paragraph (F) of this rule; - (c) The person's health care coverage is waived as provided in paragraph (G) of this rule; - (d) The person's health care coverage is cancelled due to the person's enrollment in a medicare advantage plan or medicare part D plan as provided in paragraph (H) of this rule; - (e) The health care coverage of a spouse or dependent child is cancelled when the health care coverage of a benefit recipient is cancelled; or - (f) The person's benefit payments are suspended for failure to submit documentation required to establish continued benefit eligibility under division (B)(2)(b)(i) of section 3309.45 of the Revised Code, division (F) of section 3309.39 of the Revised Code, or division (D) of section 3309.41 of the Revised Code.
+- (1) Health care coverage of a person shall be cancelled when: - (a) The person's eligibility terminates as provided in paragraph (B)(2) of this rule; - (b) The person's health care coverage is cancelled for default as provided in paragraph (F) of this rule; - (c) The person's health care coverage is waived as provided in paragraph (G) of this rule; - (d) The person's health care coverage is cancelled due to the person's enrollment in a medicare advantage plan or medicare part D plan as provided in paragraph (H) of this rule; - (e) The health care coverage of a dependent is cancelled when the health care coverage of a benefit recipient is cancelled; or - (f) The person's benefit payments are suspended for failure to submit documentation required to establish continued benefit eligibility under division (B)(2)(b)(i) of section 3309.45 of the Revised Code, division (F) of section 3309.39 of the Revised Code, or division (D) of section 3309.41 of the Revised Code.